derickschaefer/static-cache-wrangler/readme.txt

 == Description ==

-**Static Cache Generator** is a *lazy-loading, low-resource static cache and export engine* that automatically creates self-contained HTML versions of your WordPress site.
+**Static Cache Wrangler** is a *lazy-loading, low-resource static cache and export engine* that automatically creates self-contained HTML versions of your WordPress site.

 It's perfect for anyone who wants to **preserve, distribute, or accelerate WordPress content** — whether you're archiving a client site, deploying to a CDN, or creating a portable offline version that just works anywhere.

-Unlike traditional static site plugins that require full re-builds or database schema changes, **Static Cache Generator is zero-impact** —
+Unlike traditional static site plugins that require full re-builds or database schema changes, **Static Cache Wrangler is zero-impact** —
 * It does not add custom database tables or modify your schema.
 * All plugin options, cron jobs, and transients are automatically cleaned up upon uninstall.
 * Your WordPress database remains exactly as it was before installation.